MICHAEL SMITH

 Appointed initially to a Senior Fellowship in RSSS, Smith became Professor of Philosophy at RSSS in 1997, and Head of the Division of Philosophy and Law at RSSS in 1998.
 He was elected Fellow of the Australian Academy of Humanities in 1997, and Fellow of the Academy of Social Sciences in Australia in 2000.
 In 2003, he was awarded the Centenary Medal for service to Australian society and humanities in the study of philosophy.

-In 2004, Smith returned to teach at Princeton, where he was named McCosh Professor of Philosophy in 2009, and served as Chair of the Department 2012-18.
-(You can find out a little about McCosh's own philosophical work by reading David Sanford's very funny introduction when Smith gave the Claire Miller Lecture at Chapel Hill in 2011.
-Whatever you make of his philosophical achievements, as Princeton’s eleventh president (1868-88) McCosh was a vocal critic of slavery and the Confederacy, so much so that he clashed with white southern students attending the college after the Civil War.)
+In 2004, Smith returned to teach at Princeton, where he was named McCosh Professor of Philosophy in 2009.
+You can find out a little about McCosh's own philosophical work by reading David Sanford's very funny introduction when Smith gave the Claire Miller Lecture at Chapel Hill in 2011.
+Whatever you make of his philosophical achievements, as Princeton’s eleventh president (1868-88) McCosh was a vocal critic of slavery and the Confederacy, so much so that he clashed with white southern students attending the college after the Civil War.

 Smith's current research focuses on topics in ethics, moral psychology, philosophy of action, political philosophy, philosophy of law, and aesthetics.
 His John Locke Lectures, given at Oxford University in 2017, span all these topics, and those lectures will appear in due course under the title A Standard of Judgement.
 Smith is also the author of The Moral Problem (1994) (which won the American Philosophical Association Book Prize), and Ethics and the A Priori: Selected Essays on Moral Psychology and Meta-Ethics (2004) (which was the subject of an off-beat review by Constantine Sandis).
 He is also the co-author of Mind, Morality and Explanation: Selected Collaborations (2004), a collection of papers written in various combinations by Smith and his two long-time colleagues, Frank Jackson and Philip Pettit (whose collaborative work inspired David Estlund to make a morphing gif of the three of them).

 Smith has been known to sing and play guitar at Philosophy Department parties, events elsewhere on the Princeton campus, and at various philosophy conferences.
-Here is a video of him singing and playing his wife's favorite song at Princeton's Reunions long weekend in 2015.
+A video of Smith singing and playing his wife's favorite song at Princeton's Reunions long weekend in 2015 can be found here.
 This musical Reunions' event was organized by his colleague Robby George, with whom Smith has co-taught and played guitar for many years.
 Here is a video of them playing together.
 A video of him accompanying Nomy Arpaly can be seen here.
+In 2024 his colleagues at Princeton organized and performed at Michaelfest!

 For more information about Michael Smith, see the entry about him in Companion to Philosophy in Australia (2010), or the interview with him in The Antipodean Philosopher Volume 2: Interviews with Australian and New Zealand Philosophers (2012).
-A video of his talk at Reasons and Rationality: Epistemic and Practical, a workshop held at St Andrews, Scotland, in 2013, can be seen here.
-Smith's Philosophy Alumni Lecture, given at Princeton via Zoom in 2021 during the COVID-19 pandemic, can be seen here.
+His Philosophy Alumni Lecture, given at Princeton via Zoom in 2021 during the COVID-19 pandemic, can be seen here.
+A larger format version of Smith's homepage photo can be found by clicking here.

 A partial list of the PhD students Smith has supervised is available on David Chalmers' Australasian Philosophy Family Tree, and a list of the students whose PhDs he has advised at Princeton is available here.